gtri/rapid-modeling-tools/README.md

 # Rapid Modeling Tools

-## AKA "Ingrid Nerdman"
+## "Ingrid Nerdman (Ingestion Grid Nerdman)"

 Developed at Georgia Tech Research Institute by Shane Connelly and Bjorn Cole.
 Government sponsorship (SOCOM TALOS) acknowledged.

-This repository collects multiple tools to allow for rapid data entry into object modeling languages such as UML and SysML.
-The goal of this project is to allow for rapid entry of model data that shares common modeling patterns and approaches.
-While it was built to work with the UML metamodel, it could in principle support several others that have a defined metamodel and graph orientation.

-The repository includes Rick's Cafe Americain, which examines spreadsheets with metadata and calculates how to either create a new model from scratch or make updates to a model to match the data in the spreadsheets.

-The player-piano component works with MagicDraw to interpret model modification instructions in the MagicDraw API.
-It is very easy to change this over to work with other tools such as Rhapsody, Capella, or Papyrus if you know the API commands to add and modify modeling relationships.
-You could even build up REST messages!
+### About

+Rapid Modeling Tools contains two constituent programs.
+The `ingrid` tool translates spreadsheet data into object modeling languages such as UML and SysML using a JSON subgraph description.
+Development of Ingrid focused on the UML metamodel but could in principle support other modeling languages that have a defined metamodel and graph orientation.
+The `player-piano` works with MagicDraw, as a macro, to interpret the JSON model modification instructions, output from the Ingrid program to, in the MagicDraw API.
+As long as the user knows the API commands for another modeling tool such as Rhapsody, Capella or Papayrus the instructions produced by Ingrid could build models in those programs.
+The functionality developed here leaves the door open for the user to build up REST messages in the future.

+### Getting Started

-The ingrid-quick-start provides a basic starting spreadsheet with an example to show how to calculate model modification commands.
+The `ingrid-quick-start` provides a basic starting spreadsheet with an example (model included) to show how to calculate model modification commands, both create and compare.

+### Installation

+To install **Rapid Modeling Tools**

 Each of these projects has their own sub README with more details.
-Please contact ingrid-nerdman@gtri.gatech.edu with questions.
+Please contact `ingrid-nerdman@gtri.gatech.edu` with questions.